ZhijunBioinf/featureSelection-SSNR/README.md

 'liblinear' is an alternative SVM for data set with large sample size and high dimensional features.

 ## svm_train.mex**
-a mex file downloaded from the libsvm toolbox.
+a mex file in the libsvm toolbox, which is used to train a svm model or do cross-validation in svm.

 ## liblinear_train**
-a mex file downloaded from the liblinear toolbox.
+a mex file in the liblinear toolbox, which is used to train a liblinear model or do cross-validation in liblinear.